KAIST: Event

 KAIST's Seokrim Taeulje is a festival held by KAIST for three days every spring semester.
 The festival preparation committee under the undergraduate student council will be in charge of planning and execution, various food booths and experience booths will be opened, and stage events such as club performances and a song festival will be held.
 Also called the Cherry Blossom Festival, students eat strawberries on the lawn.

 Research

-Seven KAIST Institutes (KIs) have been set up: the KI for the BioCentury, the KI for Information Technology Convergence, the KI for the Design of Complex Systems, the KI for Entertainment Engineering, the KI for the NanoCentury, the KI for Eco-Energy, and the KI for Urban Space and Systems.
+KI consists of five institutes and three centers: KI for BioCentury, KI for Information Technology Convergence, KI for Robotics, KI for NanoCentury, KI for Health Science and Technology, Saudi Aramco-KAIST CO2 Management Center, Fourth Industrial Revolution Intelligence Center, and Center for Epidemic Preparedness.
 Each KI is operated as an independent research center at the level of a college, receiving support in terms of finance and facilities.
 In terms of ownership of intellectual property rights, KAIST holds 2,694 domestic patents and 723 international patents so far.